Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Each of us is a unique strand in the intricate web of life and here to make a contribution."
+> "If you want things to be different, perhaps the answer is to become different yourself."
-> — **Deepak Chopra**
+> — **Norman Vincent Peale**

 ---